AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 This pairwise operation is called **Fourier–Motzkin elimination**.
 Retaining all hidden variables avoids the projection explosion but leaves a large global linear program.
 Explicitly eliminating them can generate many pairwise inequalities.
-We now have a reason to keep only selected linear relationships.
+The choice is therefore between a large global program and potentially explosive projection.
+A middle strategy keeps a small, selected set of linear relationships.

 </details>